-Mostly, it comes down to personal preference and budget, but security, material and thermal efficiency should all inform the decision once you’ve chosen a design that suits the rest of the house.
+Take the time to consider the differences in material, thermal efficiency, security and, of course, budget.
+These factors should all inform the decision once you’ve chosen an external door design that suits the rest of the house.

-The barriers between your home and the outside world, external doors provide security as well as privacy and as such, their practical — just as much as their aesthetic — attributes need to be thought through.
+The barriers between your home and the outside world, external doors provide privacy and a sense of security.
+As such, their practical — just as much as their aesthetic — attributes need to be thought through.

 What is the Best Material for an External Door?